Please contact me for a complete version of my curriculum vitae.

 Faculty Seminar: Writing for Publication (June 9 – June 20, 2014)

 “Introducing Dissonance: Parrhēsia and the Art of Political Persuasion.”
-Accepted for the International Society for the History of Rhetoric Annual Conference.
+International Society for the History of Rhetoric Annual Conference.
 New Orleans, LA.
 (Jul.
 2019).

 “‘I Didn’t Know How Else to Get It Right’: Lives on the Boundary as an Invitation to Public Intellectualism.”
-Accepted for Conference on College Composition & Communication.
+Conference on College Composition & Communication.
 Pittsburgh, PA.
 (Mar.
 2019)

 “What Institutional Logics Teach Us about Institutional Rhetorics.”
 Rhetoric Society of America.
 Minneapolis, MN.
 (June 2018)